Doctoral Grant offer Law & AI

 - Quality and seriousness of the candidate;

-- Demonstrate an interest in issues related to the interactions between law and information and communication technologies.
+- Demonstration of a strong interest in the issues related to the interaction between law and information and communication technologies.

-- A letter of motivation drawn up to the attention of the Committee of the present Grant and adapted to the selection criteria of the Grant;
+- A letter of intent written to the attention of the Committee of the present scholarship and adapted to the selection criteria of the scholarship;

 - A brief description of your research project;